threefoldtech/jumpscale_lib/docs/clients/OVC_client.md

 vdc = account.space_get(cloud_space_name, location, create=False)
 ```

-Also note that we specified the first available location to create to cloud space in.
+Also note that we specified the first available location to create the cloud space in.

 List all available images that are available in a cloud space:
 ```python